What is flooding?

 Surface Water (Pluvial) Flooding

-Surface water flooding occurs when rainfall overwhelms the capacity of drainage systems and surface water sewers, resulting in water flowing over the land instead of through drainage systems.
-This type of flooding can occur in a wide variety of locations, including towns or cities located far from the sea or rivers.
-It is also particularly difficult to forecast with accuracy and can happen at very short notice, with periods of short but intense rainfall likely to increase in the future due to climate change.
+Surface water flooding happens when heavy rain overwhelms drainage systems, causing water to flow over the land instead of through the drains.
+This can occur in many places, even in towns or cities far from the sea or rivers.
+It’s hard to predict accurately and can happen suddenly, especially with short, intense rainstorms becoming more common due to climate change.

 Basingstoke,,England, ,February,16,2014:,The,Ridgeway,Community,Centre